 #2) Buying a lens based only on its specifications.
 This doesn't mean ignoring specifications completely, but restricting yourself to only constant aperture f/2.8 zooms or f/1.4 and faster primes, or some other quantitative measurement, merely for the sake of the numbers, is very likely going to be a waste of resources.
 Packing a bag full of such high-speed lenses is definitely going to take more energy.
 Which may be fine with you, if they satisfy a real need, not just a numeric one :-).

 It seems like, these days, we want everything reduced to numbers that denote the desirability of manufactured goods, from dishwashers to diapers.
 To a certain extent, specifications can reveal valuable information about a lens, how it relates to other lenses, and features that may be useful to you.
-The danger lies in putting all of your eggs into the specs basket.
+The danger lies in putting all of your eggs into the numbers basket.
 Because so much of our interaction with lenses is based on what they show to our eye (something that is not yet quantifiable, and probably will not be so for quite some time), the eye-test should take precedence over numbers on paper (or a screen).
 There is also the matter of determining which specifications should have greater priority for your personal situation.

 #3) Favoring quantity over quality.
 You will be far better off financially, creatively, and your back and knees will be much happier if you have a few quality lenses that actually fit your needs and style rather than a bunch of middling lenses that cover every focal length.
 There are so many choices when it comes to focal lengths for both primes and zooms that it is very easy to get caught up in trying to have the "perfect" lens for every situation and covering every focal length.
 The reality is, for most of us, that this is: a) not economically viable, b) not physically viable to carry around for any length of time, and c) a surefire way to get bogged down in thinking about equipment rather than actually taking and making images.